Fallen Monarch in the Mariposa Grove of Giant Sequoias

 When shuttle buses are running, you can catch one here.
 They run approximately every 10 -1 5 minutes.

-If the shuttles aren’t running, it’s a pleasant ~2-mile hike (one way) along with Washburn Trail from the parking area at the Welcome Center to the Arrival Area at the Lower Grove.
+If the shuttles aren’t running, it’s a pleasant ~2-mile hike (one way) on the Washburn Trail from the parking area at the Welcome Center to the Arrival Area at the Lower Grove.

 Bicycles are also allowed on the Mariposa Grove Road between the Welcome Plaza (near the South Entrance) and the Grizzly Giant when the road is open.
 Bikes aren’t allowed anywhere else in the grove, however, so bring along some locks and plan to leave them at the Arrival Area.